Hazegard/Goauld-doc/content/en/01-general/02-compilation.md

 Some components require specific Go build tags:
 - `client`: `-tags client`
 - `agent-mini`: `-tags mini`
+- `agent-dll`: `-tags dll`

+> [!NOTE]
+> `client` is required, not stylistic: it's the only build variant that embeds the full source tree used by `tealc compile` to build agents/servers on demand.
+Without it, `tealc compile` builds successfully but fails at runtime because there is no embedded source to compile from.

+> [!NOTE]
+> `agent-mini` is a small stager that fetches and executes the full agent at runtime.
+>
+> On connection, it downloads the full agent binary from the server over the encrypted control channel (in chunks), then runs it locally.
+This provides a second delivery path separate from the `/binaries/` download directory (see [server/agent downloading]({{< ref "03-server/05-agent_downloading" >}})).

 The project can also be built using GoReleaser.